tellor-io/TIPs/TIPs/TIP-2 Tellor2.5.md

 * The vote passed (the voting period ended on 10/23/2020)
 * 18 % of total supply voted
-* The proposed Tellor contract was implementd on 10/25/2020
+* The proposed Tellor contract was implemented on 10/25/2020

 ### Link to press release